trafficinc/task-pulse/README.md

   ## Quick Start

-  Initialize task storage in the current project:
+  Initialize task pulse in the root project directory of the project you want to keep track of tasks on (ex. where .git is located):

   task init